-The inpatient program at The Rehabilitation Institute at Memorial University Medical Center is for people who require hospitalization while recovering from stroke, spinal cord injury, brain injury, arthritis, orthopedic trauma, cardiac limitations, chronic pain, or other disabilities.
+The inpatient program at The Rehabilitation Institute at Memorial University Medical Center is for people who require hospitalization while recovering from stroke, spinal cord injury, brain injury, arthritis, orthopaedic trauma, cardiac limitations, chronic pain, or other disabilities.

 We begin providing therapy services while the patient is still hospitalized at Memorial University Medical Center.
 Our belief is that early intervention, beginning in the intensive care unit or on an acute-care floor, is crucial to ensuring the best possible outcome.
 The Rehabilitation Institute has an acute-care team of therapists who focus on this early rehabilitation process.